md505d1-art/Meridium-ai/README.md

 **Personal Intelligence System**

-A modern, minimal, and futuristic personal AI designed for clarity, power, and elegance.
+A modern, minimal, and futuristic personal Intelligence designed for clarity, power, and elegance.

 ---